alexhunsley/cap-fun/README.md

 If you want to be able to charge the cap, connect the `+V` and `GND` pads to a DC power source (5V suggested), and the `charge` push button will charge the cap while it is held down.

+## charge and discharge time

+safsda

+## footnotes

+* the cap voltage rating doesn't matter much because it can only charge up to the voltage the power supply provides